-- How teachers are meeting NYS standards through use of educational technology in conjunction with the District's Professional Development Plan and Annual Professional Performance Plan. - Academic data reflecting student achievement as required by the No Child Left Behind Act reporting requirements and New York State reporting requirements. - Training provided to the staff - New technology and its placement within the district - Progress on the six goals stated in the Technology Plan for current year
+- How teachers are meeting NYS standards through use of educational technology in conjunction with the District's Professional Development Plan and Annual Professional Performance Plan. - Academic data reflecting student achievement as required by New York State reporting requirements. - Training provided to the staff - New technology and its placement within the district - Progress on the six goals stated in the Technology Plan for current year